ThoughtWorksInc/CD4ML-Scenarios/instructions/1-SystemSetup.md

 .venv/Scripts/activate.ps1
 pip3 install -r requirements.txt
 ```

+Note, if using PyCharm and virtualenv, be sure to select the right python interpreter for PyCharm.
+This is done by clicking on interpreter in the bottom right on the PyCharm window and
+navigating to the python3 executable in the .venv/bin/ directory.
+That will allow PyCharm
+to highlight missing libraries and incorrect syntax correctly.
+If you don't configure this
+it will show red lines everywhere because it can't find the installed libraries.

 ### JupyterLab Development Environment
 1. Clone the environment to your local machine using `git clone https://github.com/<Your User Name>/CD4ML-Scenarios`